 The Company's management is tasked with establishing a robust risk management framework.
 This entails developing standard procedures for risk identification, analysis and ongoing management to mitigate their impact.
-The organization confronts credit, liquidity and market risks. contractual obligations.
-Primarily originating from receivables and current assets, the management individually assesses the creditworthiness of new customers, sets credit limits and periodically reviews them.
-Sales surpassing these limits necessitate approval from the appropriate authority level.
-Additionally, the Company secures bank guarantees from a substantial portion of both trade and nontrade customers.
+The organization confronts credit, liquidity and market risks.

 1. Credit Risk